shaoqiangzhang/SCMC/README.md

 ```
 ## step 3: calculate cell-cell similarity using multiple CPU threads + GPU (CUDA)

-### run the following perl script to calculate similarity among all cells (with similarity cut-off and KNN)
+### run the following command to calculate similarity among all cells (with similarity cut-off and KNN)
 ```
 ./all_sim_knn_openmp <new_expression_file> <cell_number> <K_of_KNN> <similarity_cutoff> <thread_number>
 ```